JuliaDynamics/DiscreteEvents.jl/README.md

 # Sim.jl

-A Julia package for discrete event simulation.
+A Julia package for **discrete event simulation**.
+It introduces a **clock** and allows to schedule Julia expressions and functions as **events** for later execution on the clock's time line.
+If we **run** the clock, the events are executed in the scheduled sequence.

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://pbayer.github.io/Sim.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://pbayer.github.io/Sim.jl/dev)